hislam000/CSC-599.70-Course-Project/Part II: Course_Project/project_findings.md

 (b) Describe how you are implementing your model.
 Why do you think this works well?

 - [X] WE are implementing it using features we chose and predicting the target which is rent.
-Initial training dataset with 12000 rental records and then we predcted 2000 records of test data to check for accuracy/mean squared error.
+Initial training dataset with 12000 rental records and then we predicted 2000 records of test data to check for accuracy/mean squared error.

 (c) Describe your methodology for selecting your model.
 Why do you think this type of model works well?